GabeScott/standard-works-vault/General Conference/1987 April - Tears, Trials, Trust, Testimony.md

 # Tears, Trials, Trust, Testimony

-*By Thomas S. Monson - Second Counselor in the First Presidency*
+By President Thomas S. Monson - *Second Counselor in the First Presidency*

 *Given in the April session of the 1987 General Conference*